OlehKulykov/aiap-local-validator/README.md

 ### Experimantal 'In-App Purchase Receipt' fields
 If the field of the 'In-App Purchase Receipt' was selected for output and has a 'RFC 3339 date' string format.
-Then the extra field with '_ms' prefix will be added with parsed date value in milliseconds.
+Then the extra field with '_ms' prefix will be added with parsed date value in milliseconds(similar to an Apple's online validation).

 ### License